Lavakusha

 Lavakusha (stylized as LavaKusha) is a 2017 Indian Malayalam-language comedy buddy cop film directed by Gireesh Mano and written by Neeraj Madhav.
 The film stars Biju Menon, Neeraj Madhav and Aju Varghese.
 The songs were composed by Gopi Sundar.
 The film was released in India on 19 October 2017 coinciding with Diwali.
+The film was a commercial success, and the makers have announced plans for a sequel.

 Summary

 The story revolves around two happy-go-lucky undercover officers and friends, Lavan and Kushan.
 Things take a turn when they are approached by a mysterious guy and girl, who influence their lives in various ways.